 - paprika – Hungarian

 - tamale – Spanish

 - yo-yo – Tagalog

-Borrowed words are also referred to as loanwords.
+English loanwords are also referred to as borrowed.

 Calquing is the word formation process in which a borrowed word or phrase is translated from one language to another.
 For example, the following common English words are calqued from foreign languages:

 - flea market – French – marché aux puces

 - free verse – French – vers libre

 - long time no see – Chinese – hǎo jiǔ bu jiàn

 - scapegoat – Hebrew – ez ozel